 Feature films are usually 90 minutes long, which comes down to about $630 for captioning/subtitling services.
 The cost can go up or down depending on the content and output language.

-If you are still interested in captioning jobs for beginners, the above are just some of your job options.
+If you are interested in captioning jobs for beginners, the above are just some of your job options.
 You can either work part-time or full-time as a closed captioner and earn up to $75 per hour.

 To get you ready to high such a high pay rate, start by bidding for short videos.
 This will help you build confidence, accuracy, and speed.
 Also, invest in quality equipment and software to help you work and earn fast.